 Truth: Research has shown that if you possess a gene called ABCC11, that you may not need a deodorant!
 The presence of this gene means that your armpits lack a chemical that, when combined with sweat, bacteria feed on to produce body odor.
 It’s thought that only 2 percent or so of women have this gene so chances are you should be taking care of your pits.
 But you could experiment and find out that you’re one of the lucky ones!

-I hope that these sweat facts helped to provide some clarity around the confusion about deodorants.
+I hope that this post has helped to provide some clarity around the confusion about deodorants.
 Let us know if you have any questions and we’ll be happy to help.

 100% Money Back Guarantee